JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Introduce images

-The list of country names works, but it's not visually appealing.
-You can improve it by replacing the names with images of national flags.
+The list of country names works, but it's not a great user experience.
+You can improve the list by adding images of national flags next to country names.

 Compose Multiplatform provides a library for accessing resources through common code across all platforms.
-The Kotlin Multiplatform wizard has already added and configured this library, so you can start loading resources without having to modify the build file.
+The Kotlin Multiplatform wizard has already added and configured this library, so you can start loading resources right away.

 To support images in your project, you'll need to download image files, store them in the correct directory, and add code to load and display them: